Whakaari / White Island: Ownership

 The ownership of Whakaari / White Island was one of the first two cases heard by the Native Land Court of New Zealand (now called the Māori Land Court), the other being ownership of nearby Motuhora.
 Retireti Tapihana (Tapsell) brought the case in 1867, claiming ownership.
 Retireti was the son of Phillip Tapsell and Hine-i-tūrama Ngātiki.
-Ownership was awarded jointly to Retireti Tapihana and his sister, Katherine Simpkins.
+Ownership was awarded jointly to Retireti Tapihana and his sister Katherine Simpkins.

 In 1874, the island was sold to the partnership John Wilson and William Kelly by the estate of Retireti Tapihana (Tapsell).
-Wilson and Kelly subsequently leased it to the Auckland-based partnership of Stewart and Appleby, however after the conditions of the lease were unfulfilled; it was put up for lease again.
+Wilson and Kelly subsequently leased it to the Auckland-based partnership of Stewart and Appleby, but after the conditions of the lease were unfulfilled, it was put up for lease again.

-The island is privately owned by the Buttle Family Trust.
-It was bought by George Raymond Buttle, a stockbroker, in 1936.
+The island is now privately owned by the Buttle family trust, having been bought by George Raymond Buttle, a stockbroker, in 1936.
 Buttle later refused to sell it to the government, but agreed in 1952 that it be declared a private scenic reserve.
+In 2012, the island's title was transferred to the Whakaari Trust, whose shareholders are Peter, Andrew and James Buttle.